Nnanna Egwu

-Nnanna Egwu (born October 22, 1992) is an American professional basketball player for Earth Friends Tokyo Z of the Japanese B.League.
+Nnanna Egwu (born October 22, 1992) is an American professional basketball player who last played for Earthfriends Tokyo Z of the Japanese B.League.
 He played college basketball for the Illinois Fighting Illini.
 Egwu holds the career record for blocks at Illinois, finishing with 201.

 Early life and high school

 Egwu and his twin sister, Nnenna, were born in Nigeria on October 22, 1992.
-His mother brought his twin sister and him to Chicago, Illinois from Nigeria when they were 5 years old to join their father, after they were finally granted visas in 1998—Egwu's father had moved to the United States in 1989.
+His mother brought his twin sister and him to Chicago, Illinois, from Nigeria when they were 5 years old to join their father, after they were finally granted visas in 1998—Egwu's father had moved to the United States in 1989.
 The family moved to Chicago three months before Egwu's sixth birthday.

 Growing up in Chicago, Egwu found his niche on the basketball court.
 As an eighth grader, his mother signed him up for a park district team and by his freshman year of high school, he really had an outlet.
 As a junior at St. Ignatius College Prep in 2009–10, he averaged 13 points, six rebounds and four blocks per game as he earned fourth-team All-State by the IBCA and special mention All-State by the News-Gazette.

 On November 10, 2010, Egwu signed a National Letter of Intent to play college basketball for the University of Illinois.
 Regarded as a four-star recruit by Rivals.com, he was ranked as the No. 97 athlete in the nation.
 He chose Illinois over scholarship offers from Northwestern, Oregon State, Purdue and Wisconsin.

 As a senior in 2010–11, Egwu averaged 16 points, 10 rebounds and five blocks per game as he earned first-team All-State selection by the Associated Press, Champaign-Urbana News-Gazette and Illinois Basketball Coaches Association (IBCA).
 He was also named the Chicago Catholic League-North Division Co-Athlete of the Year.